o, I’m not talking about Milton’s “Paradise Lost”, though I’m still talking about poetry… in a way.

 Well, it’s lost to me, that is…

 When I was studying at the University of Naples (today known under the posh name of Università degli Studi Federico II di Napoli), I became part of a group of people (professors and students) developing, planning and executing ecological studies in the area.
-This was happening maybe for the first time in such a structured and “modern” way and at the time (the 80’s) it was quite sensational for the Region.
+This was happening maybe for the first time in such a structured and “modern” way and at the time (the early 80’s) it was quite sensational for the Region.

 Now imagine spending a week every month, the whole year round, on this empty island.